FAQ

 Q8: Where can I find the official list of GNAs?

-A: The official registry, including a list of GNAs and their IDs, is maintained at https://gcve.eu.
+A: The official registry, including a list of GNAs and their IDs, is maintained at https://gcve.eu and published as JSON at the following location https://gcve.eu/dist/gcve.json.

 Q9: Is there software that supports GCVE?